-Ms. Sud is a Program Officer at Seed Global Health.
-She brings over a decade of experience working in the non-profit sector, managing and providing technical assistance on US-government funded global health programs.
+Ms. Sud is the Director of Program Quality and Management at Seed Global Health.
+She brings over a decade of experience working in the non-profit sector, managing and providing technical assistance on US government-funded global health programs.
 Prior to joining Seed Global Health, Ms. Sud was with the American International Health Alliance.
 As a Program Officer and Team Leader for their flagship project, the HIV/AIDS Twinning Center Program, she oversaw the implementation of partnerships between academic institutions and hospitals in the US and sub-Saharan Africa which addressed health systems strengthening specifically, health professions education and workforce development.
 Ms. Sud also spent a year in India as an Indicorps Fellow after backstopping HIV prevention programs at AED (now known as FHI360).
 She has a Bachelor of Science in Public Health from the University of Maryland.

 Director of Pediatric Nursing

 Dr. van de Water received her BS and MS at Boston College Connell School of Nursing and earned her PhD at Duke University School of Nursing, and is now a post-doctoral fellow at Harvard Medical School, Department of Global Health and Social Medicine.
 She has spent over twelve years being involved with short-term immersion and nursing education trips throughout Latin America, the Caribbean, and sub-Saharan Africa which set her career trajectory towards global health research.
 Prior to pursuing her PhD, she worked as a pediatric nurse practitioner for in the Boston area serving children and youth from diverse backgrounds in both inpatient and outpatient settings.
 In 2013, Brittney moved to Malawi, Africa for one year volunteering with Seed Global Health and the U.S. Peace Corps as a Nurse Educator working at Mzuzu University teaching mostly bachelor degree nurses in pediatric clinical and course work.
 Currently, her research focuses on examining appropriate treatment for individuals with drug-resistant tuberculosis and HIV in South Africa and Peru.
 She plans to continue researching in low resourced settings with high disease burdens to generate new knowledge and translate this knowledge into practice.
 She continues to practice clinically in Boston, MA while directing the Pediatric Nursing Program at Seed Global Health.